fusepoolP3/p3-transformer-configs/trentino-restaurants/README.md

 5;BESENELLO;LA RUPE DI BESE;Ristorante-Bar;Besenello;Via Castel Beseno;6
 8;CALAVINO;HOSTERIA TOBLISELLIPOINT;Ristorante-Bar;Sarche;Via Garda;3
 ```
-By looking at the raw data we can make several judgements:
+By looking at the raw data we can make several judgments:

 * it is a reasonably small dataset, having only 48 entries (lines)
 * the input dataset is structured correctly and doesn't contain errors